architecturebytes/graphrag/README.md

 **GraphQueryTool**<br>
 Description:
-Execute the Open Cypher query against Graph database The tool should received Query parameter is plain text, and should not be treated as YAML.
+Execute the Open Cypher query against Graph database The tool should receive Query parameter in plain text, and should not be treated as YAML.

 **tools/GraphQueryTool/GraphQueryFunction.py**<br>
 This cloud function executes OpenCypher query passed to it as parameter against Neo4J database instance.

 **tools/GraphQueryTool/GraphQueryTool/OpenAPISchema.yml**<br>
-OpenAPI Schema that defines (the interfaces of) the above function (GraphQueryFunction.py).<br>
+OpenAPI Schema that defines (the interface of) the above function (GraphQueryFunction.py).<br>
 **_Important_**: In this schema - you must modify the function name URL, PATHS and operationId as per your implementation.